ColinKennedy/nvim-best-practices-plugin-template/README.md

 :PluginTemplate hello-world arbitrary-thing -vvv -abc -f

-" Separate commands with completely separate, flexible APIs :PluginTemplate goodnight-moon read "a book" :PluginTemplate goodnight-moon count-sheep 42 :PluginTemplate goodnight-moon sleep -zzz
+" Separate commands with completely separate, flexible APIs :PluginTemplate goodnight-moon count-sheep 42 :PluginTemplate goodnight-moon read "a book" :PluginTemplate goodnight-moon sleep -zzz
 ```

+TODO: Make sure people know that api.lua is anything they'd like it to be

 ## Using it